Daniel-Warner-X/notebook-ux-review/README.md

 The next steps might be:

 - [ ] Ensure the reviews are accurate and useful.
 Determine which steps require LLM
-- [ ] Add an option for the user to 'fix this' that calls out to a model for suggestions that can then either be accepted, rejected, or edited.
+- [ ] Add an option for the user to 'improve this experience' that calls out to a model for suggestions that can then either be accepted, rejected, or edited.
 - [ ] Download the updated Notebook
 - [ ] Integrate into an existing workflow (ex.
 IDE plug-in, GitHub action)
 - [ ] Review a notebook from a GitHub URL and post UX improvements as a comment